Recent Mold Remediation Posts

 If you see microbes growing on a porous surface in your home (drywall, for example), you do not need to spend extra money testing to find out which type of microbe is growing there.
 You need to hire a mitigation specialist who can contain the contamination, remove the microbial growth, and advise how to avoid its regrowth.

 Call SERVPRO® of Lexington-Bedford at the first sign of mold or mildew.
-We offer free estimates and can help you control the problem before it gets worse.

 Mold Remediation in a Lincoln Attic